orbitmines/archive/projects/Project - Story & Lore.md

 .
 Again looking at him briefly, this moment a little longer.
 No response came from him, but he seemed to be processing the information.
 So she continued once again, while she guided him towards something:
 .
 "I've been given partial access to the system too, though the actions I can take are different but much more restricted than yours.
 If you notice any mistakes you've made in steering the students, come to me and I'll see what I can do to adjust for those mistakes!"

 .
-"Thanks." he said, while she nodded at him
+"Thanks." he said, while she nodded at him.
 .
 "Good."
 .
 "Oh, and I almost forgot, I'm called [B], so you know how to refer to me.
 Now this whole thing has kept me quite busy, I've got a meeting with the other universities about all this coming up.
 I'll let you know how that all goes."
 .
 They turned a corner and there was the auditorium [B] had been guiding him towards.